nagrath/ICS/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the PIVX repository is done in the following way:
+Configuring the github-merge tool for the IQCASH repository is done in the following way:

     git config githubmerge.repository IQCASH/IQCash/
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing)